 For fresh Jute leaves: remove the leaves from the stem and rinse under cold water to remove any the dirt from the leaves.

-Boil a cup of water (depending on the quantity of the leaves), add the cleaned leaves and bring to a boil.
+Boil a cup of water (depending on the quantity of the leaves), you need to add a small quantity of bicarbonate (some people use Kaun) into the water you're boiling before adding the ewedu.
+Add the cleaned leaves and bring to a boil.
 Blend in a blender (be careful when you’re blending it's hot or better still leave it to cool down) Complete with the steps below.
 If you’re using the chopping broom (ijabe) instead of blending use the broom.